Agni-III: Flight tests

 The Agni-III was successfully launched from Wheeler Island on 7 May 2008.

 On 9 July 2006, the first test of the Agni-III was conducted on Abdul Kalam Island (then known as Wheeler Island), near the Bhadrak coast.
 The launch was unsuccessful; the missile fell into the sea off the coast of Odisha, short of the target.
 According to the Defence Research and Development Organisation, the failure was due to a first-stage anomaly of recirculating hot gases which entered the missile-base shroud and damaged electronic components.
 Indian Defence Minister Pranab Mukherjee called it a "partial success" (a euphemism indicating that the test generated useful data for diagnosis and correction), since the missile was air-borne for five minutes instead of the expected 15.
+The missile was earlier scheduled to be launched in the first quarter of 2004.

 On 12 April 2007, Agni-III was successfully test-fired on from Abdul Kalam Island, off the coast of Odisha.
 India's Cabinet Committee on Security announced, "This test confirms the extent of India's nuclear reach and India's nuclear deterrence as the missile can accurately hit targets at distance more than 3000 km away".
 The Agni-III is the most powerful and capable of India's missile inventory; capable of carrying a variety of warheads (including nuclear warheads), it can be launched from a number of platforms and extends India's regional power projection.

 On 7 May 2008, the missile was again test-fired successfully.
 After a flight of about 15 minutes, defence scientists confirmed that the test was successful and the missile met all requirements.
 With a velocity of 5,000 meters per second, the Agni-III has a range of 3500 km; new navigation software will increase the missile's accuracy and lethality.
 The successful 2008 test opened the door for the next-generation Indian ICBM Agni V, with a 5000 to 6000 km range.
 The Agni-III's development test was postponed for unknown reasons in August 2009.